-Outline As a mission to be the inter-university research institute, NIPS conducts joint studies with researchers from domestic or foreign universities and other research institutes.
-NIPS provides specialized equipments, large-scale equipments and research facilities, and develops new equipments for morphological and functional 4D imaging s of various organs such as brain.
+As a mission to be the inter-university research institute, NIPS conducts joint studies with researchers from domestic or foreign universities and other research institutes.
+NIPS provides specialized equipment, large-scale equipment, and research facilities, and develops new equipment for morphological and functional 4D imagings of various organs such as the brain.

-High Voltage Electron Microscope (HVEM) Hitachi H-1250M is the unique high voltage electron microscope specially designed for biological and medical sciences.
+► High Voltage Electron Microscope (HVEM)

+Hitachi H-1250M is the unique high voltage electron microscope specially designed for biological and medical sciences.
 The microscope usually operates at an accelerating voltage of 1,000 kV.
-The column pressure is kept at less than 7 × 10-6 Pa near the specimen position.
+The column pressure is kept at less than 7×10^{-6} Pa near the specimen position.
 The image acuisition is performed at the magnification ranges from 1k to 1,000 k.
-Projections of thick biological specimens up to 5 μ m are collected at tilt angles between ± 60° using the side entry specimen holder, which gives 3-dimentional ultra-structures of biological specimens at nanometer scales.
+Projections of thick biological specimens up to 5 μm are collected at tilt angles between $\pm\,60^\circ$ using the side-entry specimen holder, which gives 3-dimentional ultra-structures of biological specimens at nanometer scales.